Program Overview

 Volunteer opportunities

 In addition to providing an opportunity to apply theories and knowledge learned during your university studies outside the classroom, in real world situations, volunteering is a way to help the community and its many organizations.
-The Community Service Learning also allows students to contribute to their community by participating in projects that are related to their program of study.
+The Community engagement services help students to contribute to their community by participating in projects that are related to their program of study.

 Potential employers

 The following examples of employers can offer internships or employment opportunities related to students program of studies.
-The examples are presented according to geographic location: Ottawa and Gatineau, Ontario, Quebec and other provinces.
+It is also useful to browse potential employers website to learn about the culture, read job postings and keep up to date with the latest development.

 Job search resources